nise/mod-videodatabase/readme.md

 ## Install the plugin
 * Change directory to the moodle plugin folder: `cd to the moodle/mod`
-* Clone the repository: `git clone https://github.com/nise/vi-moodle`
+* Clone the repository: `git clone https://github.com/nise/mod-videodatabase`
-* Rename the plugin folder: `mv vi-moodle videodatabase`
+* Rename the plugin folder: `mv mod-videodatabase videodatabase`
+* Open the Notification page in the Moodle Admin Panel and update the plugins

 ---
 # Development